the-go-tool/websearch/README.md

 - [ ] Unofficial Google
 - [ ] More: Google, Yandex, Bing, Yahoo etc

+I need help.
+If you know any way to get official Qwant or DuckDuckGo APIs, please, make an issue.

 ## :fast_forward: Fast Start

 ### Get It